 Ready for a Consultation?

-Whether you’re planning ahead or don’t know until after your surgery that you’ll need additional help getting back on your feet, call at Winnipeg, Canada center as soon as possible.
+Whether you’re planning ahead or don’t know until after your surgery that you’ll need additional help getting back on your feet, contact us at Winnipeg, CA center as soon as possible.
 We’ll help evaluate your post-surgical rehabilitation areas of focus, and talk you through when you can expect to be back to your normal routine!